uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - RMT https certificate

 Uyuni will execute this script on the pay-as-you-go client via SSH and retrieved data will be in JSON format.

-### Data extraction script

-Next we will explain how this data can be obtain in the pay-as-you-go instance.

 #### URL and authentication header
 Pay-as-you-go instances come with the `cloud-regionsrv-client` package, which provides a zypper plugin (`/usr/lib/zypp/plugins/urlresolver/susecloud`) that takes Cloud-specific crypto and configuration files from the instance and computes: